When life at home gets crazy, a girls’ getaway cruise is the cure!

 - Share all the costs of travel.
 My friend has a really comfortable SUV and loves to drive.
 So, I paid half our gas costs, half the hotel and bought dinner on the drive down.
 Just because someone offers to drive doesn’t mean they should get stuck with the fuel costs!

-- Choose a cruise long enough to relax.
-This is important, whether you’re planning a girls cruise or couples’ escape.
+- Choose a girls’ getaway cruise itinerary long enough to relax.
+This is important, whether you’re planning a girls getaway cruise or a couples’ escape.
 Short cruises are cheap, but they’re over before you get a chance to catch your breath.
-When you book 4 day cruises, it allows enough time to turn off the brain and reset.
-Beyond that, it also lets everyone get a chance to do something they really want to do.
+When you book 4 day cruises, you have enough time to turn off the brain and reset.
+And, it lets everyone get a chance to do something they really want to do.

 - Don’t think you have to be together all the time.
 No matter how close you are, you and your friends might not all want to do the same things.
 I love challenging myself on the rock wall.
 My friend did not share my enthusiasm.
 So, on a sea day, she took a much desired afternoon nap (her youngest is only two), and I hit the rock wall.
 Literally, but that’s a story for another day!